Carlos Santana Preview, Player Props: Brewers vs. Yankees

-On Saturday, Carlos Santana (batting .297 in his past 10 games) and the Milwaukee Brewers play the New York Yankees, whose starting pitcher will be Michael King.
-First pitch is at 2:05 PM ET.
+Carlos Santana and his .378 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Milwaukee Brewers versus the New York Yankees and Gerrit Cole on September 10 at 1:35 PM ET.

-He racked up three hits (going 3-for-5 with two RBI) in his last game against the Yankees.
+He had a one-hit showing in his previous game (1-for-5) against the Yankees.

 Carlos Santana Game Info & Props vs. the Yankees